andreamontanari/PlaceHolder/README.md

   - NO Login required
   - Save all locations you don't want to forget
   - Navigate to a GPS position with Google Maps
+  - Two-Views mode for saved locations (List and Map)

 ### Version